earmingol/SARS-Human-DERank/README.md

 ```

 ### For extracting Base-PageRank results (i.e. PageRank values for each node, without perturbing the network -*removing any node*-)

 * Using any output from the previous analyses, run:

 ```
 python extract_base_pagerank.py --result ./PPR-results.pkl
 ```

+A file PRR-results_Base_PageRank.pkl will be generated.

 ### For extracting Perturbed-PageRank results (i.e. fold changes for the base PageRank values of each viral protein after removing each of the other nodes in the network)

 * Using any output from the previous analyses, run:

 ```
 python pagerank_results_to_dataframe.py --result ./PPR-results.pkl
 ```
+A file PRR-results.csv will be generated.